Vaishnavikonduru3/TimeTable-Generator/README.md

 STEPS TO RUN THE CODE

   Required Software
-XAMPP
+1)XAMPP
-PhpMyAdmin
+2)PhpMyAdmin
-Sublime text editor
+3)Sublime text editor

 Steps to run the project
 Download the folder